kreibaum/pacosako/README.md

 Besides the server frontend in Elm and the backend in Rust, we also have a Rust library which implements the rules of the game and provides some analysis functions.
-Eventually this library will also be included in the frontend via webassembly and Elm ports.
+Eventually, this library will also be included in the frontend via webassembly and Elm ports.

 To run an example, just execute `cargo run`.